-by another Trust;

-- jointly with any one or more of the following: NHS Trusts, NHS Foundation Trusts, special health authorities; - by arrangement with the appropriate Trust, by a joint committee or joint subcommittee of the Trust and one or more other health service bodies: - in relation to arrangements made under S63(1) of the Health Services and Public Health Act 1968, jointly with one or more Special Health Authorities, NHS Trusts or local health board.

-Where a function is delegated by these Regulations to another Trust, then that Trust or health service body exercises the function in its own right; the receiving Trust has responsibility to ensure that the proper delegation of the function is in place.
+- by another Trust; - jointly with any one or more of the following: NHS Trusts, NHS Foundation Trusts, special health authorities; - by arrangement with the appropriate Trust, by a joint committee or joint sub- committee of the Trust and one or more other health service bodies: - in relation to arrangements made under S63(1) of the Health Services and Public Health Act 1968, jointly with one or more Special Health Authorities, NHS Trusts or local health board. - b) Where a function is delegated by these Regulations to another Trust, then that Trust or health service body exercises the function in its own right; the receiving Trust has responsibility to ensure that the proper delegation of the function is in place.
 In other situations, i.e. delegation to committees, sub committees or officers, the Trust delegating the function retains full responsibility.

-Emergency Powers and urgent decisions
+6.2 Emergency Powers and urgent decisions

-The powers which the Board has reserved to itself within these Standing Orders (see Standing Order 2.15) may in emergency or for an urgent decision be exercised by the Chief Executive and the Chairman after having consulted at least two non-officer members.
-The exercise of such powers by the Chief Executive and Chairman shall be reported to the next formal meeting of the Trust Board for formal ratification.
+The powers which the Board of Directors has reserved to itself within these Standing Orders may in emergency or for an urgent decision be exercised by the Chief Executive and the Chairman after having consulted at least two Non-Executive Directors.
+The exercise of such powers by the Chief Executive and Chairman shall be reported to the next formal meeting of the Board of Directors for formal ratification.

-Delegation to Committees
+6.3 Delegation to Committees

-- a) The Board shall agree from time to time to the delegation of executive powers to be exercised by committees of directors, which it has formally constituted in accordance with directions issued by the Secretary of State or the Trust Development Authority.
-The constitution and terms of reference of these committees and their specific executive powers shall be approved by the Board. - b) When the Board is not meeting as the Trust in public session it shall operate as a committee and may only exercise such powers as may have been delegated to it by the Trust in public session a) Those functions of the Trust which have not been retained as reserved by the Board or delegated to a committee shall be exercised on behalf of the Trust by the Chief Executive.
-The Chief Executive shall determine which functions they will
+- a) The Board of Directors shall agree from time to time to the delegation of executive powers to be exercised by committees, or sub-committees, or jointcommittees, which it has formally constituted in accordance with directions issued by the Independent Regulator of NHS Foundation Trusts.
+The constitution and terms of reference of these committees, or sub-committees, or joint committees, and their specific executive powers shall be approved by the Board of Directors in respect of its sub-committees. - b) When the Board of Directors is not meeting as the Trust in public session it shall operate as a committee and may only exercise such powers as may have been delegated to it by the Trust in public session.

-Delegation to Officers
+6.4 Delegation to Officers

-- perform personally and shall nominate executive directors to undertake the remaining functions for which they will still retain accountability to the Trust. - b) The Chief Executive shall prepare a Scheme of Delegation identifying their proposals which shall be considered and approved by the Board.
-The Chief Executive may periodically propose amendment to the Scheme of Delegation which shall be considered and approved by the Board. - c) Nothing in the Scheme of Delegation shall impair the discharge of the direct accountability to the Board of the Director of Finance & Resources to provide information and advise the Board in accordance with statutory or Department of Health requirements.
-Outside these statutory requirements the roles of the Director of Finance & Resources shall be accountable to the Chief Executive for operational matters.
+- a) Those functions of the Trust which have not been retained as reserved by the Board of Directors or delegated to a committee or sub-committee or joint-committee shall be exercised on behalf of the Trust by the Chief Executive.
+The Chief Executive shall determine which functions they will perform personally and shall nominate Executive Directors to undertake the remaining functions for which they will still retain accountability to the Board of Directors. - b) The Chief Executive shall prepare a Scheme of Delegation identifying their proposals which shall be considered and approved by the Board of Directors, subject to any amendment agreed during the discussion.
+The Chief Executive may periodically propose amendment to the Scheme of Delegation which shall be considered and approved by the Board of Directors as indicated above. - c) Nothing in the Scheme of Delegation shall impair the discharge of the direct accountability to the Board of Directors of the Chief Finance Officer/Deputy Chief Executive or other Executive Directors to provide information and advise the Board of Directors in accordance with the Constitution, Terms of Authorisation, any statutory requirements or provisions required by the Independent Regulator of NHS Foundation Trusts.
+Outside these statutory requirements the roles of the Chief Finance Officer/Deputy Chief Executive shall be accountable to the Chief Executive for operational matters.

-Schedule of Matters Reserved to the Trust and Scheme of Delegation of powers
+6.5 Schedule of Matters Reserved to the Trust and Scheme of Delegation of powers